open-telemetry/opentelemetry-specification/specification/logs/event-sdk.md

 logging pipelines.

 `EventProcessors` can be registered directly on SDK `EventLoggerProvider` and they are invoked in the same order as they were registered.
+If a processor returns STOP, then no further processors with be called for that `LogRecord`.

 The SDK MUST allow users to implement and configure custom processors and decorate built-in processors for advanced scenarios such as enriching with